-Creamy Spinach & Mushroom Pasta is easy to make in under 30 minutes with only a few basic ingredients.
-You won’t miss the dairy or oil in this delicious dish.
-Thank you to my friends at GO VEGGIE® for sponsoring this recipe!
+Creamy Spinach Mushroom Pasta is easy to make in under 30 minutes with only a few basic ingredients.
+You won’t miss the dairy or oil in this delicious vegan recipe.

 I hear all the time about how difficult it is to give up dairy.